 If you were injured in a crash involving a Tesla vehicle that exhibited unintended or unexplained acceleration issues, you may have a personal injury case.
 Our team at McCune Wright Arevalo, LLP has ample experience representing clients injured by automobile defects and false advertising, and we’re comfortable handling auto defect class action cases that affect large groups of people.
 We’ve handled cases involving Tesla SUA, (Sudden Unintended Acceleration), and Toyota SUA, and we’re comfortable Whatever your situation if you think you have a case, we want to hear from you.

-Contact McCune Wright Arevalo, LLPto discuss your case with our experienced attorneys.
+Contact McCune Wright Arevalo, LLP to discuss your Tesla accident case with our experienced attorneys.